Inedo/inedo-docs/Content/proget/api/vulnerabilities/assess.md

 Note that the `comment` and `policy` parameters are optional.

 ## HTTP Response Specification
-The vulnerability was assessed on a successful `200` response.
-A `403` response indicates a missing, unknown, or unauthorized API Key.
+The vulnerability will be assessed on a successful `200` response.
+A `403` response indicates a missing, unknown, or unauthorized [API Key](/docs/proget/api/apikeys).